-Design, build, deliver, and provide training (if applicable) for the operation of a new Type II ambulance using a Ford Transit chassis.
+Refurbish, remount, deliver, and provide training (if applicable) for the operation of a remounted Type III ambulance using one of the University of Kentucky's existing ambulances.
 The unit should include the details specified in Section 7.0 of this document.
 Items must clearly meet or exceed the specifications provided.
 The completed units shall meet all applicable documents, publications, and standards in effect at the time of manufacture, including all Federal Department of Transportation, Federal Motor Vehicle Safety Standards, the Commission on Accreditation of Ambulance Services (CAAS) Ground Vehicle Standards for Ambulances, Kentucky State Department of Motor Vehicles, and Kentucky State Department of Health requirements and regulations.
 Please provide a detailed timeline for delivery and end-user training.